folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 **Tradeoffs**

-In the codebase we went with solution 2 because it produces clearer error messages and doesn't introduce extra language extensions to the project.
+In the codebase we went with solution 2 because it produces clearer error messages and does not introduce extra language extensions to the project.

 # Scheduling code {#scheduling-code}